Second Century Scholarships

 The Second Century Scholars program is evidence of James Madison University’s recognition of the importance of STEM to the country and of the University’s very strong programs in STEM fields.
 This program represents a serious commitment to students who, in turn, are serious about excelling in STEM areas and making a difference in the world.

 Eligible students are encouraged to apply prior to notice of their acceptance to James Madison University.

 Applicants must meet the following criteria to be eligible for the Second Century Scholars program:

-- SAT of 1200 or higher on the combined math and verbal tests, or ACT score of 27 or higher
+- SAT of 1200 or higher on the combined math and critical reading (formerly verbal) tests, or ACT score of 27 or higher

 - GPA of 3.5 or higher (performance in science, technology and mathematics courses will receive additional consideration)

 - Demonstrated interest and commitment to study in a STEM area

 - Declaration of a major in a designated STEM area (biology, biotechnology, chemistry, computer science, earth science, engineering, geographic science, geology, information analysis, ISAT, mathematics or physics)

 March 15, 2014